riscv-europe/summit-website-development/summit/2025/side-events.md

    Nezondet](mailto:nezondet@fiap.fr?subject=Meeting room for a RISC-V Side Event on Fri 16 May) directly.

+If you want your side event to be annouced on this page, please get in touch with the RISC-V Summit Europe 2025 [Local Committee](mailto:europe-summit-planning@riscv.org).

 *An earlier version of this page suggested INRIA's Paris premises as a potential venue for Side Events.
 However, upon review of initial events requests, it has been determined that these facilities do not